See previous – Mistake #7: Texts, Typos, and Timezones

 Scenario #3: Your GPA goes up

-Like the “no-change” scenario, this usually doesn’t elicit a call to LSAC, a call to law school admissions office, or an email to me saying “what gives, man?” it is a less common but nice experience.
-If you took college level courses in High School and excelled, or transferred in strong grades from a prior college enrollment, you can actually see your LSAC computed GPA be higher than your degree granting GPA.
+Like the “no-change” scenario, this usually doesn’t elicit a call to LSAC, a call to law school admissions office, or an email to me saying “what gives, man?”
+It is a less common but nice experience.
+If you took college level courses in High School and excelled, or transferred in strong grades from a prior college enrollment, or made A+ grades (which LSAC counts as 4.33) that your undergrad only counted as 4.0, you can actually see your LSAC computed GPA be higher than your degree granting GPA.
 So be aware, the range of schools that you are looking at might now be expanded!

 One final and important point, as those who have gone through the law school admissions process will have noticed, I have used uGPA throughout.
 Your undergraduate grade point average is what gets sent to the ABA and from which US News & World Report derives their median gpas from.
 It is of acute interest in the law school admissions process.
 Unfortunately, your graduate school gpa is not.
 The fact that you have a graduate degree may help – depending on the degree and circumstances.
 For example, a PhD from MIT would be highly differentiating and likely elevating.
 But grad school gpas tend to all be on the high side, and thus they do not differentiate (nor are they factored into USWR rankings) and are all but ignored.